Rules

 Single-Operator (Single-Op)

-One person performs all operating and logging functions operating from only one fixedlocation used for amateur radio operation.
+location used for permanent amateur radio operation.
 This category allows QRP, Low Power, or High Power.
-Highest power used determines the award class entered.

 Multi-Operator (Multi-Op)

 More than one person performs transmitting, receiving and logging functions, all using the same call sign.
 All apparatus are to be located in the same location (within a 1000' diameter circle).
 A maximum of two simultaneous transmitted signals may be on the air at a given time.
 If two transmitters are used, they may be on the same or different bands.
 The operation is required to be in, and stay in, one fixed location for the duration of the contest.
 This category allows Phone only or Mixed mode operation using High or Low power.
-Highest power and mode(s) used determine the award class entered.
-No remote operation is allowed in this category.
 Submit one combined electronic Cabrillo log file.
 Each participant's call sign should be listed in the Cabrillo header on the “OPERATORS:” line.
 Individual participants may not use their own call sign to work their own multi operation for QSO credit at any time during the event.

 Mobile